 Living Streets (then called the Pedestrian Association) successfully campaigned for a 30mph speed limit to be made the law

-Is the amount spent on road collisions each year, an enormous drain on the economy.
+The amount spent on road collisions each year, an enormous drain on the economy

-Major UK cities that have already gone 20mph
+Major UK urban authorities that have already gone 20mph

 Will it take me longer to get around at 20 mph?